-Make Magic art
+Make Magic Art

 My kids call this magic art, and it stuck.
-Take a paper and make lines every inch or so.
+Take a piece of paper and make lines every inch or so.
 Color within each line a different color, so it looks like a rainbow.
-Take a white paper, place it on top of the colored paper, and draw a design on top, pressing down hard with the pencil.
+Take a piece of white paper, place it on top of the colored paper, and draw a design on top, pressing down hard with the pencil.
 When you finish, the other side will have a pretty colorful design.

-Make lunch or supper
+Make Lunch or Supper

 If you are home and making meals anyway, there is no reason for kids not to get in on the action.
 Give out age-appropriate tasks or teach them a new skill, like peeling and cutting safely and have them chip in for meal prep!